awsdocs/amazon-aurora-user-guide/doc_source/aurora-mysql-parallel-query.md

 5.7.mysql_aurora.2.09.0
 ```

  After you start using parallel query with a cluster, you can monitor performance and remove obstacles to parallel query usage\.
-For those instructions, see [Performance Tuning for Parallel Query](#aurora-mysql-parallel-query-performance)\.
+For those instructions, see [Performance tuning for parallel query](#aurora-mysql-parallel-query-performance)\.

-## Creating a DB Cluster that Works with Parallel Query<a name="aurora-mysql-parallel-query-creating-cluster"></a>
+## Creating a DB cluster that works with parallel query<a name="aurora-mysql-parallel-query-creating-cluster"></a>

  To create an Aurora MySQL cluster with parallel query, add new instances to it, or perform other administrative operations, you use the same AWS Management Console and AWS CLI techniques that you do with other Aurora MySQL clusters\.
 You can create a new cluster to work with parallel query\.
 You can also create a DB cluster to work with parallel query by restoring from a snapshot of a MySQL\-compatible Aurora DB cluster\.
-If you aren't familiar with the process for creating a new Aurora MySQL cluster, you can find background information and prerequisites in [Creating an Amazon Aurora DB Cluster](Aurora.CreateInstance.md)\.
+If you aren't familiar with the process for creating a new Aurora MySQL cluster, you can find background information and prerequisites in [Creating an Amazon Aurora DB cluster](Aurora.CreateInstance.md)\.

  However, certain options are different:
 +  When you choose an Aurora MySQL engine version, we recommend that you choose the latest engine that is compatible with MySQL 5\.7\.
 Currently, Aurora MySQL 2\.09 or higher, and certain Aurora MySQL versions that are compatible with MySQL 5\.6 support parallel query\.
 You have more flexibility to turn parallel query on and off, or use parallel query with existing clusters, if you use Aurora MySQL 1\.23 or 2\.09 and higher\.